How much road tax will I pay for an electric car?

 Summary of changes from April 2025

-• From the second year, new electric cars will move to the standard rate, currently £180 a year.
+• From the second year, new electric cars move to the standard rate, now £195 a year.

-• If the new electric car has a price exceeding £40,000 it will be subject to the Expensive Car Supplement for five years from the second time the vehicle is taxed.
-The rate is currently £390 a year.
+• If the new electric car has a price exceeding £40,000, it will be subject to the Expensive Car Supplement for five years from the second time the vehicle is taxed.
+The rate is currently £425 a year (on top of the existing VED charge).

 Is the road tax exemption likely to return?

-Given the rise in the number of electric cars on the road, we’re unlikely to see a return of the road tax exemption.
+Given the rise in the number of electric cars on the road, we are unlikely to see a return of the road tax exemption.
 If anything, the price of VED is likely to increase.

 “Vehicle excise duty rates are unlikely to be a defining reason for vehicle choice, so we don’t expect this tax change to have much of an effect on dampening demand for electric vehicles given the many other cost benefits of running one.